For teaching staff

 Other uses of film and video

-- You may only show film, video, DVDs or TV programmes to Brookes students in connection with their course.
-You must not show this sort of material to Brookes students for recreational purposes (unless you have obtained a licence which allows this).
+- You may only show film, video, DVDs or TV programmes to Oxford Brookes students in connection with their course.
+You must not show this sort of material to Oxford Brookes students for recreational purposes (unless you have obtained a licence which allows this).

-- You must not show this sort of material to people who are not Brookes students (for example people attending a public lecture, prospective students, students' parents) unless you have obtained a licence which allows this.
+- You must not show this sort of material to people who are not Oxford Brookes students (for example people attending a public lecture, prospective students, students' parents) unless you have obtained a licence which allows this.

 Lecture capture